zephyrproject-rtos/qm/scripts/test_reports/README.md

                         Milestone ID
   -P PLAN, --plan PLAN  Test plan ID

+  -b buginfo_file, --buginfo-file buginfo_file for sanitycheck & sanitycheckbatch runner
+                     points to a file containing bug info for the error/failure cases.
+                     When test cases results will be uploaded into the Test Rail, the bug IDs will be auto added for the error/failure cases.
+                     The file format is following:

+                     [platform1 name]
+                      Case1 name= bug ID
+                      Case2 name= bug ID
+                     [platform2 name]
+                      Case1 name= bug ID

 Result files (input):
   You can either select a directory with multiple files or just point to one file depending on the source of the results.
 TCF results expect a